Elbasvir / grazoprevir

 rifampicin for tuberculosis

-St. John's wort (Hypericum perforatum, a herbal medicine) for depression or other problems
+St. John's wort (Hypericum perforatum, a herbal medicine) for depression or other

 Do not take ZEPATIER if the packaging is torn or shows signs of tampering.